 When trying to find the right GPU for your needs, there are two key questions that you need to answer: what resolution do you want to play games in and what framerate are you hoping to achieve?

 Generally speaking, the latest mid-range GPUs can now handle QHD at 60+ FPS and even 4K at 30-60 FPS.
 However, performance can vary wildly from game to game depending on how demanding and how optimized it is.
-On the bright side, you’re only a quick Google search away from discovering what sort of performance you can expect from a particular GPU.
+On the bright side, you’re only a quick Google search away from discovering what sort of performance you can expect from a particular GPU in a specific game.

 So, while the average gamer would likely be more than happy with a stable 60 FPS, some inevitably want to aim even higher, which is where monitors with high refresh rates come in.
 Essentially, the average monitor or TV can usually display a maximum of 60 frames-per-second, so if you wanted more, you’d have to invest in a 144 Hz or a 240 Hz gaming monitor.